Sysimq/CPSC501A3/README.md

 # Refactoring

 ## Long Method
-One bad code smell I had was `Long Method`.
+One of the bad code smell I had was `Long Method`.
 My `printFieldInfo` method was getting long and hard to read.
 As a result I decide to apply `Extract Method` technique in order to better organize the code.
 ```
 private void printFieldInfo(Object obj, boolean recursive, int depth, int t, Field f){
         f.setAccessible(true);